ReneOlsthoorn/Ground/README.md

 and ```float```, etc...
 See file ```.\Examples\unittests.g``` on how to use the language.

-Mixing Ground and assembly is possible by using generated symbolic constants.
+Mixing Ground and assembly is possible by using the generated symbolic constants.
 The compiler itself is written in C# and generates x86-64 assembly which is assembled with the freely available FASM for Windows.
 The generated code is poured into an assembly template which can be chosen.
 This will result in small .EXE files when the template is chosen wisely.
 For instance, there is a ```console``` template, but also a ```sdl3```